Home

 Dolphins can show only dorsal fin if they swim right below the water level.
 Horizontal tail fluke remains under the water level.

-Today we will draw a dolphin in one of its most natural - jumping pose.
+Today we will draw a dolphin in one of its most natural motion - jumping.

 Before you begin to draw this jumping dolphin take a little time and observe your object.